|

 mail filters look for specific language and block or quarantine messages

+that contain language commonly found in correspondence of this kind.
 You won't always be aware whether your messages are blocked because

 of the wide range of filtering software and their various settings and